Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

     Alters Interactive Provider which can process genericMsg on login stream and directory Stream, after receive genericMsg from consumer it send a genericMsg back to consumer.
     Need to run with Series300Consumer331-GenM-001 or Series300Consumer333-GenM-001.

+Series300Provider320-GenM-002
+     Alters Series300Provider320-GenM-001 to clone and decode these messages: RequestMsg and GenericMsg

 Series300Provider320-ProvFunc-001
     Alters Interactive Provider to do two things after sending some item updates: